 Martinez earned her doctorate in biomedical sciences from the University of Massachusetts Medical School, where she was mentored by A. J. Marian Walhout, Ph.D., in the Program of Gene Function and Expression.
 She contributed to the development and implementation of high-throughput yeast-one hybrid assays to map, characterize and validate genome-scale microRNA regulatory networks.

-Martinez received her B.S. in biotechnology from the Universidad Nacional de Quilmes in Buenos Aires, Argentina, where she worked in the area of biotransformations using Escherichia coli as a microbial catalyst to synthesize modified nucleosides for antiviral therapy applications.
+Martinez received her bachelor’s degree in biotechnology from the Universidad Nacional de Quilmes in Buenos Aires, Argentina, where she worked in the area of biotransformations using Escherichia coli as a microbial catalyst to synthesize modified nucleosides for antiviral therapy applications.
 She also gained experience in cancer research while working as a research assistant in the laboratory of Lucio H. Castilla, Ph.D., at the University of Massachusetts, investigating the genetics of acute myeloid leukemia in mouse models.

-Martinez enjoys developing and implementing physiologically relevant assay platforms applicable to diverse disease pathologies and conditions, with the ultimate goal of identifying probes with therapeutic potential.
+Martinez’s research focuses on developing and implementing physiologically relevant assay platforms applicable to diverse disease pathologies and conditions, with the ultimate goal of identifying probes with therapeutic potential.
 Her research interests also include novel high-throughput screening paradigms and technology development for the characterization of small molecules.
 She currently is engaged in collaborative projects related to cancer, cancer stem cells and metabolism, epigenetics, polycystic kidney disease, and neurodegenerative disorders.